vlad17/COS513-Finance/README.md

 Ideas:

+* Smarter cluster sampling - not just 150 lines from each day...
 * Try SVM classifier
 * Try linear regression on the return proportions (p[t+1]-p[t])/p[t] in glm.py
 * Use the HMM for up/down classifictation, add its output as another feature